ciccalab/sysSVM2/README.md

 ## Running sysSVM2 on an initial cohort
+In this guide, we assume that users' working directories correspond to a clone of this repository.
+We also assume that results are output to a directory called ```~/test_sysSVM2```.
+### 1. Feature mapping
 The R functions that execute sysSVM2 are contained in ```train_predict_functions.R```, so first source this file:
 ```
 source("sysSVM_NN/R/train_predict_functions.R")